Team-BRAPA/nnsvs-ptbr-brapa-support/README_EN.md

  1. /hed

  	`nnsvs_ptbr_brapa.hed` - .hed file containing the most common phonemes among Brazilian accents for training

- 	`nnsvs_ptbr_brapa_full.hed` - .hed file containing all phonemes found in BRAPA table.
-Not recommended for training

  2. /dic

-	`dict.table` - table containing only phonemes used in the common BRAPA list
+	`dict.table` - table containing only phonemes used in the BRAPA list

-	`dict_full.table` - table containing all the phonemes used in the BRAPA full list

 ## 🎶 Example
 Example of model trained with 8 minutes of data, using [OpenUtau](https://github.com/stakira/OpenUtau) as an editing tool